joshtbe/idb-orm/packages/core/README.md

 -   [x] Add additional functions to the storeInterface
     -   [x] get([primaryKey], [include/select])
     -   [x] update([primaryKey], [updateMutation without where])
--   [ ] Build Extension System
-    -   [ ] Builder
-    -   [ ] CompiledDb
-    -   [ ] DbClient
-    -   [ ] StoreInterface
--   [ ] Error Handling: Instead of needing to type `tx.abort(...)` just use the `throw new ...` syntax and catch the error and automatically abort the transaction.
+-   [x] Error Handling: Instead of needing to type `tx.abort(...)` just use the `throw new ...` syntax and catch the error and automatically abort the transaction.
 This will require actions to be wrapped in some kind of try-catch block.
 -   [ ] Dump database to different formats:
     -   [ ] JSON
     -   [ ] CSV
+-   [ ] Make package to wrap Tanstack query for react application
 -   [ ] Add extra object syntax to "where" clause (i.e. `in`/`ne`/`gt`/...)
 -   [ ] Allow object types in where clauses
 -   [x] Convert internal string unions to enums